dfandrich/testclutch/metadata.md

 ### runstarttime

-When the test run started running (in seconds after 1970).
+When the test run started running (in seconds since 1970).

 ### runfinishtime

-When the test run finished running (in seconds after 1970).
+When the test run finished running (in seconds since 1970).

 ### jobstarttime

-When the job started running (in seconds after 1970).
+When the job started running (in seconds since 1970).

 ### jobfinishtime

-When the job finished running (in seconds after 1970).
+When the job finished running (in seconds since 1970).

 ### sourcerepo